Connecting the Circuit | One Woman’s Journey to Rewire the HV Jointing Industry

-From offshore projects to critical infrastructure like hospitals and data-centres, Francesca’s work powers the world.
-Her journey, fuelled by resilience and the support of allies, highlights both the challenges women still face in the industry (like inadequate on-site facilities) and the immense opportunities ahead.
+Her personal journey, fuelled by resilience and the support of allies, highlights both the challenges women still face in the industry and the immense opportunities ahead.

-Q: Fran, you’ve carved out an impressive career in the male-dominated HV engineering sector.
+Q: Fran, you’ve carved out an impressive career in the traditionally male-dominated role of HV Jointer.
 What inspired you to pursue this path, and how did you overcome challenges as a woman in the industry?

-Fran: My journey began with the support of my family, especially my dad, who’s a carpenter.
+Fran: My journey began with the support of my family, especially my Dad, who’s a carpenter.
 He encouraged me to break away from traditional norms and pursue what made me happy.
-When I started, I faced scepticism—some assumed I couldn’t handle the job because of my gender.
+When I started I faced scepticism—some wrongly assumed I couldn’t handle the job as Jointer simply because of my gender.

-But I focused on proving my skills through hard work and dedication.
+But I focused on proving my skills through hard work, dedication and investment in training.
 Being physically fit and confident in my abilities helped me earn respect.
 Surrounding myself with supportive colleagues, like mentors Steve and Paul, and my boyfriend Ian, who brought me into HV, made all the difference.

 Q: What aspects of your work bring you the most satisfaction?